dhutchison/dhutchison.github.io/_posts/2015-10-09-recording-completed-tasks-from-the-hit-list-in-slogger.markdown

 - Ruby
 categories:
 - development
-summary: I wrote a plugin to update Slogger from The Hit Listt
+summary: I wrote a plugin to update Slogger from The Hit List
 date: 2015-10-09 21:37
 slug: recording-completed-tasks-from-the-hit-list-in-slogger
 ---